sparksthedragon0101/Lyricsync/README.md

 - **SRT Export**: Generates perfectly timed subtitles.
 - **Web Interface**: Interactive editor for fine-tuning lyrics and styles.
 - **Preview Generation**: Optional MP4 preview with burned-in subtitles.
+- **Title Metatag Editing**: In the lyric timing editor you can update the Title metatag data in case it gets striped or was non-existant in the first place.

+##Incomplete Features
+- **Image Generation**: You need to point the program to where you have your checkpoints saved
+- **AI Assist Image Prompt**: This is currently only set up for Ollama only.
+- **Image Style Prompts**: I just began working on getting the stylized prompts so only one of them really working out of the box (Stylized - Pixel Art)
+- **LORA's**: I tried adding these but I am not sure how effective they have been in my testing.

 ## Installation